colah/colah-essays/ParsecPatterns.md

 ...
 But wait, there's more!

 One of the neatest features of Parsec is its capacity to give intelligent error messages.
-This is largely dependant on people giving human readable names to different things that can be parsed with the `<?>` operator.
+This is largely dependent on people giving human readable names to different things that can be parsed with the `<?>` operator.
 For example, `many1 digit <?> "integer"`.

 But how does that mix into our new code?
 Well...